Update you browser

 For the best experience, we recommend you update your browser.
 Visit our accessibility page for a list of supported browsers.
 Alternatively, you can continue using your current browser by closing this message.

-Peter is Reader in Material Culture and Co-Lead of the Material Engagements Research Cluster (MERC) in the School of Arts and Humanities at the Royal College of Art.
-He specialises in ethnographic, experiential and object-based research, focusing on materials, making and manufacturing.
-His past research projects have explored the allure of prestige materials, the creation of specialist handcrafted products, the luxury goods sector, and the materiality of artworks.
+Peter is Professor of Material Culture and Co-Lead of the Material Engagements Research Cluster in the RCA’s School of Arts and Humanities.
+He specialises in ethnographic, experiential, and object-based research, focusing on materials and making.
+His academic expertise covers anthropology, creative practice, science and technology studies, and industrial heritage.

-Peter has been Principal Investigator (PI) for two AHRC-funded projects and the Co-Investigator in three further AHRC awards, the UK Project Lead for an EACEA Creative Europe project, and the UK Participant Contact (Pa-Co) for a Horizon2020 project, as well as leading nine smaller funded projects.
+Peter has previously been the Principal Investigator (Project Lead) for two AHRC awards and a Co-Investigator in three further AHRC-funded projects, the UK Project Lead for an EACEA Creative Europe project, and the UK Participant Contact (Pa-Co) for a Horizon2020 project.
+He is currently leading two projects funded through the RCA's Impact Development Scheme.

 Research projects